-Type 2: Maintain and, where possible, restore the high scenic value, water quality, and natural habitat values of these areas, while providing for low-intensity uses that will not detract from these values.;
+Type 2: Maintain and, where possible, restore the high scenic value, water quality, and natural habitat values of these areas, while providing for low-intensity uses that will not detract from these values.

 Type 3: Preserve, protect, and where possible, enhance Type 3 areas for high-intensity boating and the services that support this activity.
 Other activities and alterations will be permitted to the extent that they do not significantly interfere with recreational boating activities or values.
-Further, the Commission recognizes that the highest priority uses of Type 3 waters and adjoining lands under the CRMC's jurisdiction are (a) marinas, mooring areas, public launching ramps, and other facilities that support recreational boating and enhance public access to tidal waters; and (b) boatyards and other business that service.
+Further, the Commission recognizes that the highest priority uses of Type 3 waters and adjoining lands under the CRMC's jurisdiction are (a) marinas, mooring areas, public launching ramps, and other facilities that support recreational boating and enhance public access to tidal waters; and (b) boatyards and other business that service that support those activities.

-Type 4: Maintain a balance among the diverse activities that must coexist in Type 4 waters.
+Type 4: Maintain a balance among the water dependent commercial, industrial, and/or high intensity recreational activity that coexist in Type 4 waters.
 The changing characteristics of traditional activities and the development of the new water-dependent uses shall, where possible, be accommodated in keeping with the principle that the CRMC shall work to preserve and restore ecological systems.